reinanami/lazyLab/README.md

-As we all know, we do not lile sigfigs.
+As we all know, we do not like sigfigs.
 Sigfigs make everyone angry.

-Coming soon: website version where people don't have to learn how to use the terminal + 1000 lazy aura